 But what if you want to soften up your finished project later?
 That's simple, too!

-Soak it in cold water for twenty minutes.
+- Soak it in cold water for 20 minutes.
 I like to do this in the sink so I can relax in a nice, hot bath while I let it soak for the longer part of the whole ordeal.
 Yep.
 I’m opulent.
 Some people put a little bit of vinegar in the water, but I’ve only done this once and didn’t have any on hand so I didn’t use any.
-If you do, only put like, a fourth of a cup per sinkfull, and be sure to rinse your project out twice after the twenty minutes are up.
+If you do, only put like, a 1/4 cup per sinkful, and be sure to rinse your project out twice after the twenty minutes are up.

-Let the project sit somewhere for ten minutes.
+- Let the project sit somewhere for 10 minutes.

-Fill your sink or tub or whatever with some new, clean ice cold water.
-Let your project---still thick with conditioner---soak for another hour at the least.
+- Fill your sink or tub or whatever with some new, clean ice cold water.
+Let your project—still thick with conditioner—soak for another 1 hour, at least.
 I let mine sit for an hour, but I’m assuming that “at least” means you can go for longer if you want to.
 I wouldn’t go too long, though.
 I get impatient.